Shafarevich-Tate groups of holomorphic Lagrangian fibrations

 \subsection{The discrete part of Shafarevich--Tate groups}

-Let $\Sha$ be the Shafarevich--Tate group of a Lagrangian fibration $\pi\colon X\to B$ without multiple fibers in codimension one.
+Let $\Sha$ be the Shafarevich--Tate group of a Lagrangian fibration $\pi\colon X\to B$.
 Recall that the group $\Sha/\Sha^0$ of connected components of $\Sha$ is isomorphic to $H^2(B,\Gamma)$ (see the exact sequence (\ref{sha zero to sha})).
 We sometimes refer to $\Sha/\Sha^0$ as the discrete part of $\Sha$.

 By Proposition \ref{Gamma is almost R^1pi_*Z}, there is an isomorphism